 Sommelier training programs are usually offered through college hospitality departments or extended studies programs.
-Once enrolled, students can learn wine-tasting techniques and how to pair wines with different types of cuisine.
-The three schools discussed below include two national and one regional university.
-Successful completion of their sommelier programs can lead to a specialized certificate, diploma or degree.
+Once enrolled, students can learn wine-tasting techniques and how to pair wines with different types of cuisine; these programs can lead to a specialized certificate, diploma or degree.

 |School Highlight: Sommelier students at this university will take two fundamental courses in order to become certified and thus eligible for the sommelier diploma program.|

 UH's International Sommelier Program offers a 6-month sommelier diploma program.
 To be eligible for this program, students must first have successfully completed a two-part Wine Fundamentals program with a better-than 70% passing grade.

 |School Highlight: The Hospitality College at Johnson and Wales in Providence offers six undergraduate degree options.|

 The College of Hospitality at J&W offers a number of degrees in hospitality-related areas, including lodging, tourism management and culinary arts.
 Students enrolled in the hospitality program can choose a concentration in sommelier studies.
 Core coursework includes topics in winemaking, spirits management and mixology.

 J&W also offers continuing education courses and certificate programs for those who want to learn about wine and spirits without completing a degree program.
 These courses are aimed at preparing wine enthusiasts for professional credentialing exams, such as the Certified Specialist of Wine exam.

 |School Highlight: Students in the Hospitality Management program can choose between 6 minors.|